dcm4che/dcm4chee-arr/INSTALL.md

 	 keytool -import -alias mynewkey -file mypublic.cert --storetype JKS --keystore server.truststore

+	 TOTEST: If you would prefer to have your certificates on LDAP without having to use a local trust store this is possible using the following configuration scheme:
+	 1.	add a dicomAuthorizedNodeCertificateReference attribute to your device node with the value a node that is either a device or uses pkiUser ldap object class.
+	 2.	in the referenced node have a userCertificate attribute, specify it is binary and in the value you should add the certificate file
+	 (this can be done wasily with the ldap browser, just point to your certificate file using load certificate when adding attribute value)

 11. Add Jms queue to the jboss configuration via CLI as follows:

 	[standalone@localhost:9999 /] jms-queue add --queue-address=ARRIncoming --entries=queue/ARRIncoming